gilad-tsur/ARC-AGI-2/readme.md

 *"ARC can be seen as a general artificial intelligence benchmark, as a program synthesis benchmark, or as a psychometric intelligence test.
 It is targeted at both humans and artificially intelligent systems that aim at emulating a human-like form of general fluid intelligence."*

-A foundational description of the dataset, its goals, and its underlying logic, can be found in: [On the Measure of Intelligence](https://arxiv.org/abs/1911.01547) and the [ARC-AGI-2 Presentation](https://docs.google.com/presentation/d/1hQrGh5YI6MK3PalQYSQs4CQERrYBQZue8PBLjjHIMgI/edit?usp=sharing)
+A foundational description of the dataset, its goals, and its underlying logic, can be found in: [On the Measure of Intelligence](https://arxiv.org/abs/1911.01547), the [ARC-AGI-2 Presentation](https://docs.google.com/presentation/d/1hQrGh5YI6MK3PalQYSQs4CQERrYBQZue8PBLjjHIMgI/edit?usp=sharing) and [ARC-AGI-2 Technical Report](http://arcprize.org/blog/arc-agi-2-technical-report)

 ## Dataset composition

-ARC-AGI-2 contains 1,000 training tasks and 120 public evaluation tasks.
+ARC-AGI-2 contains 1,000 public training tasks and 120 public evaluation tasks.

 The training tasks are intended to demonstrate the task format and the Core Knowledge priors used by ARC-AGI.
 They can be used for training AI models.
 The public evaluation tasks are intended for testing AI models that have never seen these tasks before.
-Average human performance on these tasks in our test sample was 60%.
+Average human performance on these tasks in our test sample was 66%.

 ARC-AGI-2 also features two private test sets not included in the repo: